aztfmod/terraform-addons-caf/modules/jenkins/module/README.md

 # Jenkins CAF Module - For creating jenkins folders and jobs

-# Assumptions:
+# Assumptions

 # 1. The Jenkins server is installed in Azure and there's a public url and CA cert available

-# 2. The Jenkins installation that uses this resource is expected to have the Cloudbees Folders Plugin installed in their system.
+# 2. The Jenkins installation that uses this resource is expected to have the Cloudbees Folders Plugin installed in their system

-# 3. Jenkins pipeline plugin installed - https://plugins.jenkins.io/workflow-cps/
+# 3. Jenkins pipeline plugin installed - <https://plugins.jenkins.io/workflow-cps/>

+> :warning: This solution, offered by the Open-Source community, will no longer receive contributions from Microsoft.

-This submodule is part of [Cloud Adoption Framework](https://github.com/aztfmod/terraform-azurerm-caf) landing zones for [Jenkins on Terraform](https://github.com/taiidani/terraform-provider-jenkins).
+This submodule is part of [Azure Terraform SRE](https://github.com/aztfmod/terraform-azurerm-caf) landing zones for [Jenkins on Terraform](https://github.com/taiidani/terraform-provider-jenkins).

 You can instantiate this submodule directly using the following parameters: